 Please see below the list of requirements the named visitor must comply with:

-- Undertake a rapid lateral flow covid test before entering the care home & test negative before every visit
+- Undertake a rapid lateral flow covid test on the day of every visit & test negative before every visit

 Can a named visitor for a resident change?

-It is advised that the named visitors remain the same two people.
+It is advised that the named visitors remain the same within reason.
 In circumstances where this is no longer possible i.e. long-term illness, then the family should get in touch with the care home to discuss.

 Are outdoor visits for other family members still permitted?